 - Sensitivity to sound

-- Weber test or Rinne test—To can help distinguish conductive from sensorineural hearing loss.
+- Weber test or Rinne test—To help distinguish conductive from sensorineural hearing loss

 - Electrocochleography—This tests the function of the cochlea and the auditory nerve.